maglevhq/maglev-documentation/pages/guides/cli-commands.html.md

 - Provides feedback on success or validation errors

 **Example output:**

 ```
 Success! 🎉🎉🎉
 ```

 **Error cases:**

 ```
 [Error] You don't seem to have an existing site. 🤔
 [Error] make sure your locales follow the 'label:prefix' pattern. 🤓
 ```

 ## Section Management Commands

+{% hint style="warning" %}
+**Important: Data Backup Required**

+Before running any of the section management commands below, we strongly recommend backing up your database and any important content.
+These commands can modify or remove data from your site and pages, and the changes may not be easily reversible.
+{% endhint %}

 ### Reset Section Content